WorkCover WA would like to thank all delegates, exhibitors and speakers for making the WorkCover WA Conference a great success!

 It is important to remember: • employers in WA must have workers’ compensation insurance • workers’ compensation insurance does not automatically renew each year • public liability insurance is not the same as workers’ compensation insurance • family members paid to work in a business must be insured • contractors and sub-contractors can be ‘workers’ and may require cover • ‘business packages’ from insurers often exclude workers’ compensation liability, so it’s important to check you have the correct cover.

 WorkCover WA welcomes the opportunity to meet with you to answer any questions you may have in relation to workers’ compensation.
-If you would like to meet with WorkCover WA or arrange a presentation, please email Communications & Education at email@example.com ...
+If you would like to meet with WorkCover WA or arrange a presentation, please email Communications and Education at firstname.lastname@example.org ...
 See MoreSee Less